Félix Auger-Aliassime hasn’t planned a big blowout for his birthday on Tuesday. Just dinner with friends and some family time.

-At a press conference held on Monday night at Uniprix Stadium to mark the tenth anniversary of the National Training Centre, the Québecer had some good news.
+At a press conference held on Monday night at STADE IGA to mark the tenth anniversary of the National Training Centre, the Québecer had some good news.

 “I think that I’ve healed well.
 The plan is to be back for the qualifying event of the US Open in two and a half weeks,” he said.
 “I’m very sure I can do it.”

 “I used my wrist injury to train in the gym, to rebuild solid physical foundations—both cardio and legs,” he added.
 “I feel ready to play a tournament tomorrow but first I have to solve this little wrist problem.
 But we took the time needed to make sure the injury heals properly.”